AvivSham/Importing_Kaggle_Data/README.md

 3) Download the file  (.json file)
 4) In the end of the first section code of the notebook upload the .json file which you have downloaded in step (3).

+#### Note: before you download the dataset, you manually need to agree the terms of the competition.